Amirmahmoud-Rashidi/Chrome-Tunnel/README.md

 configure to trust it — nothing is installed system-wide beyond the current user's certificate store, and no other traffic is intercepted.

-### 4. Point your tools at the proxy(optional, for who do not know how to set proxy
+### 4. Point your tools at the proxy(optional, For who do not know how to set proxy)

 ```powershell
 # npm